mstuyts/Belgium-WMS/README.md

-# wms-belgium
+# WMS List Belgium
-A lis of WMS services with data for Belgium
+A list of WMS services with data for Belgium